 6.3 Gluten-Free Options

-For gluten-free creamy tomato pasta, opt for gluten-free pasta made from rice, corn, or legumes.
-The recipe for the sauce remains the same, ensuring everyone can enjoy this comforting dish without gluten.
+Use gluten-free pasta from rice, corn, or beans.
+The sauce stays the same, so everyone can enjoy it without gluten.

 7. Pairing Suggestions